 The Company holds bank owned life insurance policies to offset current and future employee benefit costs.
 These policies provide the Bank with an asset that generates earnings to partially offset the current costs of benefits, and eventually (at the death of the insureds) provide partial recovery of cash outflows associated with the benefits.
-As of December 31, 2023, and 2022, the cash surrender value of the life insurance was \$49.9 million and \$39.4 million, respectively.
-The primary cause of the increase was related to the HVBC acquisition, which increased the balance by \$10.4 million.
+As of December 31, 2024, and 2023, the cash surrender value of the life insurance was \$50.3 million and \$49.9 million, respectively.
 The change in cash surrender value, net of purchases and amounts acquired through acquisitions, is recognized in the results of operations.
-The amounts recorded as non-interest income totaled \$1,254,000, \$852,000 and \$1,828,000 in 2023, 2022 and 2021, respectively with the increase in 2023 due to the HVBC acquisition and death benefits received in 2023 upon the passing of a former employee and the decrease in 2022 due to the death benefits received in 2021 upon the passing of two former employees.
+The amounts recorded as non-interest income totaled \$1,684,000, \$1,254,000 and \$852,000 in 2024, 2023 and 2022, respectively with the increase in 2024 due to the HVBC acquisition being outstanding for the entire year versus a partial year in 2023.
+The increase from 2022 to 2023 was due to the acquisition and death benefits received in 2023 upon the passing of a former employee.
 The Company evaluates annually the risks associated with the life insurance policies, including limits on the amount of coverage and an evaluation of the various carriers' credit ratings.

 Effective January 1, 2015, the Company restructured its agreements so that any death benefits received from a policy while the insured person is an active employee of the Bank will be split with the beneficiary of the policy.
 Under the restructured agreements, the employee's beneficiary will be entitled to receive 50% of the net amount at risk from the proceeds.
 The policies acquired as part of the acquisition of MidCoast are only for the benefit of the Bank.
 The net amount at risk is the total death benefit payable less the cash surrender value of the policy as of the date of death.
 The policies acquired as part of the acquisition of FNB, provide a fixed dollar benefit for the beneficiary's' estate, which is dependent on several factors including whether the covered individual was a Director of FNB or an employee of FNB and their salary level.
-As of December 31, 2023, and 2022, included in other liabilities on the Consolidated Balance sheet is a liability of \$610,000 and \$660,000, respectively, for the obligation under the split-dollar benefit agreements.
+As of December 31, 2024, and 2023, included in other liabilities on the Consolidated Balance sheet is a liability of \$514,000 and \$610,000, respectively, for the obligation under the split-dollar benefit agreements.